nodemailer/nodemailer-web/content/smtp/index.md

   - **pass** is the password for the user if normal login is used

 For authenticating using OAuth2 instead of normal auth, see OAuth2 options for the **auth** object [here](/smtp/oauth2/).

-## Using _well-known_ services

-If you do not want to specify the hostname, port and security settings for a well-known service, you can use it by its name, see the documentation and supported services [here](/smtp/well-known/).

 ## Verify SMTP connection configuration